Wenzel/docker-kdesrc-build/README.md

 --------------------------------

-Maybe you would like the keep the source code outside of the container, so you can make changes with your favorite IDE and just use the container to build KDE.
+Maybe you would like the keep the source code outside of the container, so you can make changes with your favorite IDE and use the Docker container to build KDE.

 You just have to mount a volume on the container

     docker run -ti -v ~/path/to/mnt/dir:/work <distro>-kdedev

-And here you go !
+On your host system, go into that `/path/to/mnt/dir`, clone `kdesrc-build` and configure it.
+When you want to build, get back on the `kdedev container` , and run `./kdesrc-build`